rh-telco-tigers/NetSentinel/docs/configure-slack.md

 - Choose your workspace where you want to create this app
   ![Slack Workspace](./images/slack/003-slack.png)

-- Use the following manifest, replacing the `request_url` as needed.
-Example uses OpenShift routes, requiring verified SSL certificates (self-signed certs won’t work).
-Use ngrok like service to bypass this if necessary for non-prod use case.
+- Use the following manifest, replace the `request_url` using netsentinel routes.
+This requires verified SSL certificates (self-signed certs won’t work).

 #### Get OpenShift Routes